 Trail Classes are general categories reflecting trail development scale, arranged along a continuum.
 The US Forest Service identified the Trail Class Matrix as part of their Trail Assessment and Condition Survey User Guide.
-The trail class identified prescribes its development scale, representing its intended design and management standards.1 Local deviations from any Trail Class descriptor may be established based on trail-specific conditions, topography, or other factors, provided that the deviations are consistent with the general intent of the applicable Trail Class.
+The trail class identified prescribes its development scale, representing its intended design and management standards.
+Local deviations from any Trail Class descriptor may be established based on trail-specific conditions, topography, or other factors, provided that the deviations are consistent with the general intent of the applicable Trail Class.
 The National Park Service has adopted the USFS Trail Classification and uses the Trail Assessment and Condition Survey User Guide (USFS TRACS 2011, pg.
 33).

-•, Trail Attributes Trail Class 1 Minimally Developed Trail Class 2 Moderately Developed Trail Class 3 Developed Trail Class 4 Highly Developed Trail Class 5 Fully Developed Tread and Traffic Flow Tread intermittent and often indistinct.
-May require route finding.
-Tread continuous and discernible, but narrow and rough.
-Tread continuous and obvious.
+Table C-1.
+US Forest Service Trail Class Matrix (FSH 2353.142, Exhibit 01) Trail Attributes Trail Class 1 Minimally Developed Trail Class 2 Moderately Developed Trail Class 3 Developed Trail Class 4 Highly Developed Trail Class 5 Fully Developed Tread and Traffic Flow Tread intermittent and often Tread continuous and discernible, but narrow and Tread continuous and obvious.
 Single lane, with Tread wide and relatively smooth, with few irregularities.
-Tread wide, firm, stable, and generally uniform.
-Single lane, with no allowances constructed for passing.
-Single lane, with minor allowances constructed for passing.
-Typically native allowances constructed for passing where required by traffic volume in places where there is no reasonable opportunity to pass.
-Single lane, with allowances constructed for passing where required by traffic volume in places where there is no reasonable Single lane, with frequent turnouts where traffic volume is low to moderate.
-Predominantly native materials. materials.
-Nativo or imported opportunity to pass.
-Double lane where traffic volume is materials.
-Double lane where traffic volume is high and passing is moderate to high. frequent.
-Native or imported materials.
-Commonly hardened with asphalt or other imported material.
-May be hardened.
-Obstacles Obstacles common, naturally occurring, often substantial, and intended to provide increased challenge.
-Obstacles may be common, substantial, and intended to provide increased challenge.
-Obstacles may be common, but not substantial or intended to provide challenge.
+Tread wide, firm, stable, and generally uniform. ninor allowances passing where required by traffic volume in places where there is no reasonable opportunity to pass. allowances constructed for passing where required by traffic volume in places where there is no reasonable opportunity to reasonable re allowances constructed for passing where required by traffic volume in places where there is no reasonable Single lane, with frequent turnouts where traffic volume is low to moderate. native materials. materials.
+Native or imported materials. opportunity to pass.
+Double lane where traffic volume is high and passing is frequent.
+Double lane where traffic volume is moderate to high.
+Commonly materials. hardened with asphalt or other imported material.
+Obstacles intended to substantial, and intended to Obstacles may be common, but not May be hardened.
 Obstacles infrequent and insubstantial.
-Vegetation cleared Obstacles not present.
+Vegetation cleared outside of trailway.
+Obstacles not present.
 Grades typically < 8%.
-Narrow passages; brush, steep grades, rocks and logs present.
-Blockages cleared to define route and protect resources.
-Vegetation cleared outside of trailway. ouside of italiway.
+Narrow passages; brush, steep Blockages cleared to define route and protect resources.
+Vegetation cleared outside of trailway.
 Vegetation may encroach into trailway.